carlffisher/OTBHolidaySearchExercise1/README.md

 	to verify that each of three test queries are correctly processed by CheapestFlightAndHotelPackageQuery in ExecuteQuery.cs

-Test results are also output to he Test Explorer window to aid the observer.
+Test results are also output to the Test Explorer window to aid the observer.